 The problem of non-stationarity has a long history and no effort is enough to thoroughly review it.
 Here, we briefly touch upon the most relevant work and defer a more detailed literature review to the appendix.
-A more exhaustive survey can be found in the work by Padakandla (2020).

 Perhaps the work most closely related to ours is that of Al-Shedivat et al. (2017).
 They consider a setting where an agent is required to solve test tasks that have different transition dynamics than the training tasks.
 Using meta-learning, they aim to use training tasks to find an initialization vector for the policy parameters that can be quickly fine-tuned when facing tasks in the test set.
 In many real-world problems, however, access to such independent training tasks may not be available a priori.
 In this work, we are interested in the continually changing setting where there is no boundary between training and testing tasks.
-As such, we show how their proposed online adaptation technique that
+As such, we show how their proposed online adaptation technique that fine-tunes parameters, by discarding past data and only using samples observed online, can create performance lag and can therefore be data-inefficient.
+In settings where training and testing tasks do exist, our method can be leveraged to better adapt during test time, starting from any desired parameter vector.